Scotland is preparing the transport system as we transition through and out of the COVID-19 crisis.

 - inform passengers and road users of busy areas and times to encourage alternative choices

-As we move to Phase 3, public transport continues to scale up to full services.
-An exception has been made for a limited number of sectors, including public transport, to move to 1 metre physical distancing provided that appropriate risk mitigation measures are in place.
-It is estimated that even with the move to 1 metre physical distancing the capacity on public transport could be in the region of 40% although this figure varies across modes and depends on the configuration of vehicles and vessels.
+During Phase 3, public transport has continued to scale up to full services.
+Transport, including public transport, is one of a limited number of sectors where an exception has been made to move to one metre physical distancing provided that appropriate risk mitigation measures are in place.
+It is estimated that even with the move to one metre physical distancing the capacity on public transport could be in the region of 40% although this figure varies across modes and depends on the configuration of vehicles and vessels.

 We acknowledge from the opinion polling that public confidence in public transport has reduced significantly.
 As a response to this we will all need to carefully manage the increased demand on public transport to prioritise the safety of its users and prevent overcrowding.
 We want to promote the use of sustainable transport choices where possible and not become a society with greater car dependence than before.

 - Ensuring communication is clear, so transport users understand the circumstance in which they should be travelling.
 Advice needs to be clear on how, where and when they can travel.

 - There will be geographic challenges and with that, there will be no ‘one size fits all’ to the approach.